beetroot-project/documentation/docs/manual.rst

 ### apply_dependency_to_target()

 Optional function that is called in Project build everytime, when there is an internal dependee that requires this template.
 The file is called after both targets are defined.
 Function gets two positional arguments: first is the dependee target name (the target that needs us), and the second is the name of our target, even if our template does not define targets (in case the file we describe allows only one singleton target, this second argument is always fixed to our target name).

+When user decides to implement this function and there are targets defined in `targets.cmake` (usually there are), he is required to put either `LINK_TO_DEPENDEE` or `DONT_LINK_TO_DEPENDEE` to specify whether he wishes Beetroot to link or not the target to the dependee.

 The function role is to apply extra modifications to the dependee, and finaly to call (or not) `target_link_libraries(${DEPENDEE_TARGET_NAME} ${KEYWORD} ${TARGET_NAME})`, where `DEPENDEE_TARGET_NAME` and `TARGET_NAME` are respectively first and second parameters to the function and `KEYWORD` is defined as either `INTERFACE` or `PRIVATE` depending on whether the `${DEPENDEE_TARGET_NAME}`'s type is `INTERFACE_LIBRARY` or not.